Elementary Aged School Year Tradition

 It’s hard to believe that summer is over and it is time to prepare for the new school year!
 New beginnings are always a renewing time.
 We love to use times like these to reset or regroup as a family.
 The transition back to school is often quick and overlooked but as with most things I try to be intentional with this delicate time.
 Traditions are important in our family because I look at them as a way to build shared family memories that will leave long lasting happy memories of being together.
-One of those times is our new school year traditions.
+One of those times is our new school year traditions and I am obsessed with the elementary aged school year tradition I am sharing here today.
 The goal is to focus on starting the school year off right!
 Keep reading for more!

 Traditions are SO important to our family.
 If you have followed along long enough you know that I enjoy throwing parties.
 While sometimes they may come across as “over the top” that is not what is important.
 While I enjoy decorating and entertaining it is the tradition that I hope the children remember most.

 Family traditions are what bonds children with each other and with their parents too.
 They provide a bonding experience for family while also instilling family values.
 For example, parties represent making each individual feel special and shows that being together with family and friends can be a fulfilling experience.
 So on the outside what you may see as just another party it is the value and feeling behind it that is important.
 Traditions don’t have to be extreme either!
 They can be as simple as “Saturday Morning Pancakes” or “Sunday Morning Yoga” (both of which are special to our family.)
-Family traditions are so unique to your own family but having them is one way you can create a bond between family members and nurture a strong sense of belonging.
+Family traditions are so unique to your own family but having them is one way you can create a bond between family members and nurture a strong sense of belonging and this elementary aged school year tradition fits right in!

 A new school year tradition we do every year is our ‘Back To School Dinner’ the night before their first day of school complete with my favorite single sentence phrase.
 I originally spoke about this in my post “Teach Your Toddler To Set Goals With This Phrase” As the girls’ have grown this tradition has grown too.
 Setting goals with our children are still just as important.
 For this reason I wanted to share an updated resource so you can set goals with your elementary aged (and older) children too!
 My original, drawing the goal only, toddler version is available for FREE HERE.